shivam201/azure-load-testing-samples/performance-starterkit-jmeter/README.md

----
-page_type: sample
-languages:
-- xml
-products:
-- starterkit using JMeter
-- azure-load-testing
-- jmeter suite generation
-- azure-load-testing-setup
-- jmeter-test-best-practices
-urlFragment: performance-starter-kit-azure-load-testing-jmeter
-description: Starter kit for performance testing using JMeter and Azure Load Testing
-title: Performance Starter Kit for JMeter and Azure Load Testing
----

 # Performance Starter Kit for JMeter and Azure Load Testing
-This repository contains a starter kit for performance testing using JMeter and Azure Load Testing.
-The kit is designed to help you set up and execute performance tests quickly and efficiently.

-# Introduction
 The performance starter kit for JMeter is designed to streamline the performance testing process using Azure Load Testing.
 Using this kit, you can:

 1. Ensure compatibility with ALT: The kit converts your JMeter test scripts to be compatible for use with Azure Load Testing.